You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 (In case you need a refresher or you missed it, you can revisit the techniques here 🌿 → Breathing Techniques for Fear & Anxiety | Calm Your Breath & Mind)

 For stormy moments like these, I often suggest box breathing, but honestly, any form of deep, intentional breath is enough.
+The aim isn’t perfection but to slow things down.

-In your mind, quietly say:
+In your mind say:

 “All is well.
 I am safe.”

-Repeat it as many times as you need.
-And when you feel ready, open your eyes.
+Repeat it as many times as you need and when you feel ready, open your eyes.

-As with any storm, there’s often a moment of calm afterwards but with it, a quiet question: “Will it come back?”
+As with any storm, there’s often a moment of calm afterwards but with it, a question: Will it come back?”

-And although we’ve named the storm, watched it pass through, and calmed the fear, now comes a final – and vital step: reassuring the crew.
+And although we’ve named the storm, watched it pass through, and calmed the fear, now comes a final and vital step: reassuring the crew.

 You may even catch yourself doing something similar without realising it.
 Self-soothing is a natural instinct, one we often forget to honour.

-Because what we’re really doing here is offering ourselves a lifeline – a reminder that how we’re feeling is human, it’s allowed and it will pass.
+Because what we’re really doing here is offering ourselves a lifeline, a reminder that how we’re feeling is human, it’s allowed and it will pass.

 And if you’re someone who’s quite partial to a bit of inner criticism (I know I am), this step might feel a little strange at first.
-In that case, try borrowing a different voice – someone you trust, someone who sees the best in you.
+In that case, try borrowing a different voice, someone you trust, someone who sees the best in you.
 Sometimes it just sounds more believable coming from them than it does from us.
 And that’s okay.

 You’re not trying to fake anything.
-You’re simply learning how to be kinder to yourself – one storm at a time.
+You’re simply learning how to be kinder to yourself, one storm at a time.

 Grounding Tools for Rejection – A Small Pebble For Stormy Days